Manual

 Copying existing arrays

-This functionality depends on C foreign libraries and is made available after loading numericals/basic-math
+This functionality depends on C foreign libraries and is made available after loading numericals/basic-math or dense-numericals/basic-math.
+An alternative is to use alexandria:copy-array or dense-arrays:copy-array.

 Type-casting existing arrays